nshaibu/pydantic-mini/README.md

 **pydantic-mini** is a lightweight Python library that extends the functionality of Python's native `dataclass` by providing built-in validation, serialization, and support for custom validators.
-It is designed to be simple, minimalistic, and based entirely on Python’s standard library, making it perfect for small projects, data validation, and object-relational mapping (ORM) without relying on third-party dependencies.
+It is designed to be simple, minimalistic, and based entirely on Python’s standard library, making it perfect for projects, data validation, and object-relational mapping (ORM) without relying on third-party dependencies.

 ## Features

 - **Type and Value Validation**:
-  - Enforces type validation for fields using annotations.
+  - Enforces type validation for fields using field annotations.
   - Includes built-in validators for common field types.

 - **Custom Validators**: